top of page

 Conservative industries

-Some sectors and industries prefer traditional resumes - classic black text with white background.
-Examples of such fields are conservative industries as law, finance, and banking.
+Some sectors and industries prefer traditional resumes - classic black text with a white background.
+Such fields include conservative industries, such as law, finance, and banking.

 Creative industries